 You can view the 15 best DRIP stocks here (each of the stocks in that article charge no fees for their DRIPs).

 Two Real-Life Examples of the Dividend Payment Process

-Suppose we’re looking to initiate a position in Microsoft (MSFT) and we want to make sure we are eligible for the company’s next quarterly dividend payment.
-As such, we need to purchase before the company’s ex-dividend date.
+An investor purchasing the stock today would likely want to make sure he or she is eligible for the company’s next quarterly dividend payment.
+As such, investors need to purchase before the company’s ex-dividend date.

-The easiest way to find this date is by looking directly on the company’s Investor Relations page, which can be easily found via a Google search for ‘Microsoft Dividend Information’.
+The easiest way to find this date is by looking directly on the company’s Investor Relations page, which can be easily found via a Google search.

-Clicking this link and scrolling down leads to a table that is similar to the one on Microsoft’s Investor Relations page.
+Once there, scrolling down leads to a table that is similar to AbbVie’s Investor Relations page.

 These two examples show precisely how easy it is to find information on record dates, ex-dividend dates, and pay dates for corporate dividends.

-As investors, there are many other more important issues that we should be concerned about instead of eligibility of the company’s next dividend payment.
-Here’s why.
+As investors, there are many other more important issues that we should be concerned with, instead of simply the timing that a specific company uses to pay its dividends.

 On a company’s ex-dividend date, shares generally drop by an amount approximately equal to the company’s next dividend payment.